BabafemiOyinlola/Stacked-Generalization/README.md

 # Stacked Generalization
-Experiments to compare two variations of Stacked Generalization Ensemble.
+Experiments with noise, diversity and correlation of classfiers to compare two variations of Stacked Generalization Ensemble.